 The course will run May 29- July 3, 2021.

 In this class, you will learn how to apply a growth mindset to your writing process, explore best practices of writing process theory and practice, and take a nonfiction idea through the writing process, with individualized instructor feedback to guide you.
-Over the course of 6 weeks, you will examine your current writing process habits, reflect through journaling, and create an original piece of nonfiction of any genre (fiction may also be a consideration) that is fit for submission, if you so choose.
+Over the course of 6 weeks, you will examine your current writing process habits, reflect through journaling, and create an original piece of nonfiction of any genre (fiction may also be a consideration since the focus is on process) that is fit for submission, if you so choose.
+This course provides a heavy focus on meta-cognitive thinking about writing, and weekly sessions will spend at least some time exploring that thinking.

 The goal of the course is to help writers feel more confident and comfortable in their skin as writers and come to understand the art of the process.